13 Types Of Writing Every Writer Should Master

 • Music reviews

-Scientific writing involves writing literature reviews, papers for peer-reviewed journals and even grant proposals.
+Scientific writing involves writing literature reviews, peer-reviewed journal papers, and grant proposals.
 They read the prevailing literature about a topic, review current thinking and then provide a synopsis and evaluation.
 A scientific writer backs up their argument or points with evidence and citations.
 Ideally, a scientific writer demonstrates precision, clarity and objectivity.

 Travel Writing